 Creating a stored procedure in SSMS is straightforward.
 Follow these steps to get started:

-Launch SSMS and connect to your database server.
+Launch SSMS and connect to your SQL Server instance.

 In the query editor, use the CREATE PROCEDURE statement to define your stored procedure.
 Here’s a simple example: